 Water Leak Detection Tips

 There is nothing more discouraging than finding out you have a water leak in your home.
 It’s never a dull moment when the plumbing fails.
 Water leaks are one of the most common plumbing issues homeowners have to experience.
 Sometimes they can’t be prevented and other times they can.
 However, there isn’t much you can do about plumbing issues except try and be aware of them earlier so you can reduce the amount of damage it will cause to your home.
 Water leaks can come from broken pipes, cracks in the walls, blocked drains or gutters, a leaking roof, or clogged drains and toilets.
-If you are able to catch water leaks early, you will be saving yourself a lot of money and stress.
+If you are able to catch water leaks early using a water line locator, you will be saving yourself a lot of money and stress.
 Spare your home extra damage through our top water detection tips:

 Locate Your Water Meter